-1997 Kyoto Protocol, Japan is under emissions and to take other steps to curb climate change.
-In 2015, to reduce its GHG emissions by 26 per cent from 2013 levels by 2030.
+As the host and signatory of the 1997 Kyoto Protocol, Japan is under treaty obligation to reduce its CO2 emissions and to take other steps to curb climate change.
+In 2015, Japan submitted its NDC with aims to reduce its GHG emissions by 26 per cent from 2013 levels by 2030.

-At the same time, more than 40 raw materials.
-Japan's energy policy coal-fired power plants are planned is therefore aimed at diversifying its or under construction in Japan, as of sources and maintaining high levels June 2015.
-This makes observers of of energy efficiency.
-As of 2011, global climate action to be skeptical about the commitment of Japan to its NDC target.
-Prior to the 2011 per cent from coal, 21.4 per cent Fukushima nuclear disaster, Japan's emissions had been on the decline, nuclear power and 3.3 per cent largely due to nuclear power plants creating no emissions.
-However, since the 2011 Fukushima nuclear Nuclear power produced 9.2 per disaster leading to the switchingoff of Japan's nuclear fleet and power plants, Japan's emissions has been on the increase again.
+At the same time, more than 40 coal-fired power plants are planned or under construction in Japan, as of June 2015.
+This makes observers of global climate action to be skeptical about the commitment of Japan to its NDC target.
+Prior to the 2011 Fukushima nuclear disaster, Japan's emissions had been on the decline, largely due to nuclear power plants creating no emissions.
+However, since the 2011 Fukushima nuclear disaster leading to the switchingoff of Japan's nuclear fleet and replacing some with coal-fired power plants, Japan's emissions has been on the increase again.

-commitment to the use of carbon market mechanisms by introducing a home-grown project-based bilateral mechanism (Japan Crediting Mechanism (JCM)), similar to the CDM in the Kyoto Protocol, to generate carbon offsets from projects funded and implemented by Japan in a participating developing country.
-However, several countries with the UNFCCC, as well as environmental NGOs, remain verv skeptical about the environmental integrity of credits generated from kilometres and with 83 million member state of the EU.
-Germany has a social market economy with largest exporter of goods, and has the largest national economy in 1999 to 22.9 per cent in 2012.
-Europe, which is also the world's contributes approximately 71 per 28 per cent, and agriculture 1 per cent.
+Japan signaled its strong commitment to the use of carbon market mechanisms by introducing а home-grown project-based bilateral mechanism (Japan Crediting Mechanism (JCM)), similar to the CDM in the Kyoto Protocol, to generate carbon offsets from projects funded and implemented by Japan in a participating developing country.
+However, several countries with the UNFCCC, as well as environmental NGOs, remain verv skeptical about the environmental integrity of credits generated from JCM projects.